 The land itself is arguably the biggest influence.
 Imagine two empty 150-acre parcels.

-the land.
+- Parcel B features rolling hills, a large forest, a stream, and protected wetlands.
+The architect now has to work with the land.
 Holes must be routed around the wetlands, through the trees, and up and down the hills.
 The course will feel more spread out, and the walk from one green to the next tee might be much longer.
-This a course might own 300 acres, but only 160 are used directly for golf.
+This course might own 300 acres, but only 160 are used directly for golf.

 Features like dramatic elevation changes, rock outcroppings, or coastal dunes dramatically increase the land needed to create a cohesive and playable routing.